- img 3 loading...

 - ELFX Exterior: Not compatible.
 All other modules of ELFX are compatible though.

 - RLO Exterior: Not compatible.
 All other modules of RLO are compatible though.

 CLARALUX provides a large number of support patches to resolve potential visual glitches as well as allowing CLARALUX to control the lights and lanterns other mods add.
 Not all patches are required.
 See notes in the FOMOD installer for details about each patch.

 If you are missing a patch for a mod leave a comment in the comment section and we'll see if we can address it.
-We will not provide patches for mods that have several unfixed bugs like broken water flow records, dirty/wild edits, not forwarding USSEP fixes or broken NavMeshes.
+We will not provide patches for mods that have several unfixed bugs like broken water flow records, a lot of dirty/wild edits, not forwarding USSEP fixes or broken NavMeshes.
 We will gladly assist mod authors to solve theses issue if they contact us.

 The reason is that providing a support patch is kind of an endorsement.
 And we cannot do that for mods that are not up to our standards from a pure technical point of view.
 I hope you understand this.

 For mod authors and users interested to create their own CLARALUX support patches we will provide a guide in the future.

 The following mods (in alphabetical order) are currently out of the box in alphabetical order by support patches.
 That means addressing potential placement conflicts, cluxifying lights they add as well as physics enable any new lanterns.

 - Books of Skyrim